$q$-state Potts ice: Quantum -color Potts Ices

 In the limit $J_{\pm} \ll J_{Q}$, the quantum fluctuations can be applied perturbatively to the classical degenerate state space, wherein the lowest order terms are ring exchange operators around primitive plaquettes.
 With the introduction of a chemical potential term, the resulting effective Hamiltonian can be deformed into a Rokhsar Kivelson form \cite{PhysRevLett.61.2376}, giving: \begin{footnotesize}

-\end{footnotesize} At $\mu=K$, it can be verified that an equal weighted superposition of classical ground states (within each boundary flux sector with periodic boundaries) is an exact ground state.
+\end{footnotesize} where $\Ket{ \adjustbox{valign=c,raise=1.0ex,scale=0.36}{ \chemfig{*6(-=-=-=)} };\bullet\bullet }$ is a state where the given plaquette has a loop of colors alternating red-green, and $\Ket{ \adjustbox{valign=c,raise=1.0ex,scale=0.36}{ \chemfig{*6(=-=-=-)} };\bullet\bullet }$ is a state with a loop on the same plaquette, but with red and green interchanged.
+At $\mu=K$, it can be verified that an equal weighted superposition of classical ground states (within each boundary flux sector with periodic boundaries) is an exact ground state.
 This is in complete analogy with quantum spin ice, and just as there is there is strong evidence that QSL behavior persists to $\mu=0$ in that model \cite{PhysRevLett.108.067204,PhysRevLett.115.077202,PhysRevLett.120.167202}, we might tentatively expect similar quantum `color liquid' behavior in the Potts ices, at least for small $J_{\pm}$.

 To describe such a quantum liquid phase, we must suitably quantize the rooton excitations and the electric fields, which are expected to be the relevant degrees of freedom, and re-express the operators $R^{\alpha}$ in terms of these fields.